Goodman surgery and projectively Anosov flows: Dehn type surgeries on --manifolds

 Anosovity is ensured for $q>0$ if we choose an annulus in the first and third quadrant, and for $q<0$ if the annulus is choosen in ther second or forth quadrant.
-The proof relies on the {\it cone criterion for hyperbolicity} (see \fullref{Barb} for a version that uses Lyapunov-Lorentz metrics) and consists to show the existence of a cone field that is positively invariant and exponentially contracted along the flow.
-The existence of annuli with different preferred directions in a neighborhood of a closed orbit, implies that Goodaman surgery can be performed for every $q\in \mathbb{Z} $. \begin{remark} Let $\gamma$ be a periodic orbit in an Anosov flow with orientable weak foliations.
-Fried \cite{Fri} introduced an operation that consists in blowing-up $M$ along the normal bundle of $\gamma$ obtaining a torus boundary component $T_{\gamma}$ with four periodic orbits, two attracting and two repelling.
-On $T_{\gamma}$ choose a foliation by circles $\mathcal{C}$ intersection the periodic orbits in exactly four points. then define the manifold $M$ by collapsing these circles to points.
-The resulting flow is {\it topologically Anosov} because the foliations induced by the flow on $M$ and the new manifold $\tilde{M}$ are the same outside the periodic orbit, and the new periodic orbit $\tilde{\gamma}$ is clearly hyperbolic.
-However, it has been an open problem for more than thirty years to show that every flow flow obtained by Fried's surgery is orbit equivalent to differentiable Anosov flow (see \cite{Bar}).
-Recently Shannon \cite{Sha} showed that this is actually the case in the category of transitive flows.
-A consequence of this fact is that the orbit equivalence classes of flows generated by Goodman depend on the surgery parameter, in the sense that a $(1,q)$-Goodman surgery produces orbit equivalent flows for all the choices according to \fullref{Good}. \end{remark}
+The proof relies on the {\it cone criterion for hyperbolicity} and consists to show the existence of a cone field that is positively invariant and exponentially contracted along the flow.
+The existence of annuli with different preferred directions in a neighborhood of a closed orbit, implies that Goodaman surgery can be performed for every $q\in \mathbb{Z} $.